theogiraudet/Bookshelf/docs/related/related-libraries.md

 :link: https://github.com/CloudWolfYT/CW-Callback-Scheduler
 :margin: 0 3 0 0

-This datapack allows you to easily run commands at a later time AS one or more entities!
+This datapack allows you to easily run commands at a later time as one or more entities!
 :::

 :::{grid-item-card} 📙 Data API
 :link: https://modrinth.com/datapack/developer-resources
 :margin: 0 3 0 0

-A multi-purpose datapack, more focused about Minecraft object manipulation.
+A multi-purpose datapack, more focused on Minecraft object manipulation.
 :::

 :::{grid-item-card} 🔻 Delta